JChunger/Connect4/README.md

 npm run build<br/>
 npm run server<br/>

-Application will run on one of the available addresses.
+Application will run on the available addresses.